Michael J. O'Connor Law Office logo

 O'Connor offers comprehensive bankruptcy and related legal services, including Chapter 7 liquidation bankruptcy, Chapter 13 wage-earner plans, business bankruptcy, creditor-debtor law, commercial litigation, and appellate civil matters.
 His federal court admittances include the Fifth Circuit Court of Appeals, Texas Southern District/Bankruptcy Court, Texas Western Bankruptcy Court, and Texas Western District Court, enabling him to represent clients across multiple Texas bankruptcy venues.
 The firm accepts various fee arrangements including hourly rates, flat fees, payment plans, and sliding scale fees based on client ability to pay.

 As a solo practitioner with no reported public disciplinary history, O'Connor brings continuity and direct attorney access rather than delegating work to junior associates.
-His dual expertise in bankruptcy and commercial litigation distinguishes him from bankruptcy-only practitioners, allowing him to address complex cases involving business assets or creditor litigation.
+His dual experience context in bankruptcy and commercial litigation distinguishes him from bankruptcy-only practitioners, allowing him to address complex cases involving business assets or creditor litigation.
 The practice has been established long enough to develop substantial bankruptcy court relationships and procedural knowledge in multiple Texas federal districts.

 The primary limitation is that as a solo practice with no reported staff or firm structure, capacity may be limited during high-volume periods.
 The website does not specify fee ranges, specific bankruptcy filing costs, or typical timelines, requiring direct contact for pricing.
 Clients should note that fee options are negotiable but not guaranteed across all case types.